 Pro Persistent changes

-Changes you make the configuration are persisted if you run from USB.
+Changes you make in the configuration persist if you run from USB.

 Standard tar archives plus some simple shell scripting produces modules that you can load dynamically into the OS for added apps and functionality.